 Common denture problems are a result of poor oral and dental hygiene.

 If not looked after, plaque can accumulate causing gum disease around, and decay of, remaining natural teeth.
-Fungal infections such as thrush are also a common problem under dentures if they are not cleaned properly and if not removed every night.
+Fungal infections such as thrush or inflammation such as denture-induced stomatitis are also a common problem under dentures if they are not cleaned properly and if not removed every night.

 A very small percentage of people can be allergic to the acrylic used in dentures.
 A different type of plastic material can be used in this case.